Friends of Alton Station

 Finally, after a long and ominous silence, on 30th April 2016 we received a copy of an internal Network Rail memo.
 They offered a projected cost of £750k for the repairs to the footbridge, whilst suggesting a budget of up to £250k for removal and the provision of a new platform canopy to lead up to the new footbridge.
 The case for removal is obvious in financial terms, so the engineers had therefore concluded that the bridge should be removed.

 Naturally FAS was greatly concerned and eventually our Chairman had a call from the Wessex Route Asset Manager who was talking about resolving the issue within six months.
 We eventually met two representatives of Network Rail on 15th June 2016 and somewhat reluctantly agreed that by 31st December 2016 we would attempt to offer proof that we could source funds to repair/restore the footbridge.
 They were saying that if we failed in this task, then the bridge removal will go ahead as planned.
 In order to start the process, we decided that we needed to do three things: we applied to get the footbridge listed, we started an online petition (two in the end) and we commissioned a structural engineering report.
 More of this below.

 In November 2016, local historian Jane Hurst found two letters published in the Alton Gazette of 1894 corroborating the story about the ladies of Alton who petitioned the LSWR to have the footbridge covered.
 This may prove significant, as part of the 2nd listing application argued that this formed part of the social history of the women's rights movement.
 The listing determination dismisses this as an unsupported fact, but now we have the proof.
-The full text of the letter is on the the Footbridge History page of this website.
+The full text of the letter, along with many other interesting related information, is on the Ladies of Alton page of this website.

 For historic information about the bridge, see the 'Footbridge History' page.